AemikaChow/DATASOURCE/README.md

 # DATASOURCE for fAshIon

 - :pig: means the dataset can be found
-- If you want to knwo more details of each datasets, please kindly find in
+- If you have problems with a specific dataset shows below, please kindly contact its authors.

 ## Parsing
 For semantic segmentation, object detection, instance segmentation, polygon detection, and etc.